In this walkthrough we will show you in detail all the necessary steps you need to do in SENSE in order to get the Counts of your touch sensor.

 4. Set up and run Equivalent Circuit (EC) Analysis

-Here you see the layout and you must click on the specific curves of the layout to set up the Voltage (sources) and GND (sinks) terminals that will be used later on, in System Configuration, as connections to the controller.
+Here you see the layout and you must click on the specific curves of the layout to set up the Terminals that will be later on (in System Configuration) connected to the controller.

-To do so you must zoom in, then left click on each curve and click on the button on top to assign it as a voltage or GND terminal:
+To do so you must zoom in, then left click on each curve and click on the button on top to assign it as a terminal:

 By using 16 CPU cores and 32 GB of memory, the EC Analysis will take less than 2 hours.